namdeptrai2003/manifest-8/README.md

 Bootleggers ROM | Broken 8.1 Sources
 ========

-To initialize your local repository, use this command:
+This will be delet soon, so be sure to:

-	repo init -u https://github.com/BootleggersROM/manifest.git -b oreo.1
+	repo init -u https://github.com/BootleggersROM/manifest.git -b oreo.1-fat

 Then, be sure to add your device manifest in your local_manifests folder and finally, do: